polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 +---------------------------------------------------------------------------------------+
 ```

-We see it takes 7.8 Gb of memory.
+We see it takes 7.8 GB of memory.
-Let's check what would be the output and the usage if we use FP32 version.
+Let's check what would be the output and the usage if we use the FP32 version.

 ```python
 model32 = Blip2ForConditionalGeneration.from_pretrained(